-XIV.
+XV.
 LICENSES AND LAWS

 A. CONTRACTOR, its officers, agents, employees, affiliates, and subcontractors shall, throughout the term of this Agreement, maintain all necessary licenses, permits, approvals, certificates, accreditations, waivers, and exemptions necessary for the provision of the services hereunder and required by the laws, regulations and requirements of the United States, the State of California, COUNTY, and all other applicable governmental agencies.
 CONTRACTOR shall notify ADMINISTRATOR immediately and in writing of its inability to obtain or maintain, irrespective of the pendency of any hearings or appeals, permits, licenses, approvals, certificates, accreditations, waivers and exemptions.
 Said inability shall be cause for termination of this Agreement.
-In addition, all treatment providers shall be DMC certified by the State DHCS.
-Drug Medi-Cal providers must be certified as such, and must meet any additional requirements established by COUNTY as part of this certification.
+In addition, all treatment providers will be certified by the State Department of Health Care Services as a Drug Medi-Cal provider and must meet any additional requirements established by COUNTY as part of this certification.